zonemaster/zonemaster-backend/docs/Configuration.md

 shelf life of a previous test result, that test result is reused.
 Otherwise a new test request is enqueued.

-Internally the value is converted to whole minutes.
-If the conversion results in zero minutes, then the default value is used.

 [DB.database_host]:                   #database_host